 Suppose Sally sells a Japanese candy box subscription service.
 She calculates that even if she spends USD15 on acquiring new customers, she still has money to pay the remaining expenses.
 Her goal is to set a cost-per-conversion at USD15.
 Then Google Ads will optimize her ads to achieve that goal.

-In order to maximize the cost per conversion, you must have a great number of keywords and historical data, and to achieve more than 30 conversions in the past 30 days!
+In order to maximize the effectiveness of “Target CPA”, you must have a great number of keywords and historical data, and to achieve more than 30 conversions in the past 30 days!

 Table 1: 18 August 2019 – 17 September 2019 (Manual CPC)

 Table 2: 18 September 2019 – 17 October 2019 (Smart Bidding)